 When you’re trying to lose weight, you’d like to think your body is on the same team as you are – that the place you call home sees eye to eye with you – but it doesn’t necessarily.
 Your body’s goal is to maintain a steady fuel supply to avoid starvation.
-As a result, it fights your attempt to lose body fat since that fat is an energy source.
+As a result, it fights fat loss since fat is an energy source.
 Like a hoarder, your body holds onto fat – just in case it needs it later.

 Now scientists think they know HOW your body holds on to fat when you’re trying to lose weight.
 You’ve probably heard of brown fat, metabolically inefficient fat that releases heat, quite unlike the common white fat you store on your tummy, hips, and other areas.
 Scientists have long been intrigued by brown fat and the fact that having higher levels of it make people more resistant to weight gain.
 After all, if brown fat is turning the calories in the brownie you just ate into produce heat, it’s not going to end up on your hips and thighs.

 Babies have a lot of brown fat since they need to stay warm.
 At one time, scientists believed adults have little or no brown fat, but they were wrong.
 Most of us retain some brown fat in the area around the collarbones but only a very small amount – about a teaspoon.
 Some things that turn on brown fat include intense exercise and exposure to temperatures below 60 degrees Fahrenheit.